Violence against women in Pakistan: The Muslim Family Laws Ordinance, 1961

 A Muslim marriage is still legal if it is contracted according to the religious requisite.
 A man who wants to enter a subsequent marriage must submit an application and pay a fee to the local Union Council.
 The application must state the reasons for the proposed marriage and indicate whether the applicant has obtained the consent of the existing wife or wives.
 A polygamous marriage contracted without the Union Council's approval cannot be registered.
 The minimum marriage age is set at 18 years for men and 16 for women.
 Under-age marriages are not rendered invalid.

 The Dissolution of Muslim Marriage Act, 1939, amended in 1961

 A wife is entitled to all the property that she has earned for herself and also to the benefits deriving from the property of the husband.
 The Act guarantees women with the right to divorce, also knows as Khula.
 Maintenance of the wife is responsibility of husband during the whole duration of marriage.
 A woman can get a decree for the dissolution of the marriage if her husband contracts a polygamous marriage in contravention of the Muslim Family Laws Ordinance.

-The Married Women’s Property Act, 1874
+The Married Women's Property Act, 1874

-Married woman has right to separate property and to taking legal proceedings in her own name.
+A married woman has the right to separate property and to take legal proceedings in her name.